hylasD/MATLAB_version_tSpace/README.md

 # tSpace algorithm for unsupervised deteremination of multiple developmental branches in single cell data

 By Denis Dermadi

 Description

-tSpace is the main function for trajectory analysis.
-The algorithm is described in the publication Dermadi et al. 2018
+tSpace is the main function for trajectory inference.
+The algorithm is described in the publication (https://doi.org/10.1101/336313)

 Originally, it was developed for single cell analysis, however it can be applied on any type of large data.

 Parameters needed for tSpace: